-The Board reviewed and considered the contractual management fee payable by the Fund to the Manager (the "Contractual Management Fee") and the actual management fees paid by the Fund to the Manager (the "Actual Management Fee") in light of the nature, extent and quality of the management and sub-advisory services provided by the Manager and the Subadvisers, respectively.
+The Board reviewed and considered the contractual management fee payable by the Fund to the Manager (the "Contractual Management Fee") and the actual management fees paid by the Fund to the Manager after giving effect to breakpoints and waivers, if any (the "Actual Management Fee"), in light of the nature, extent and quality of the management and sub-advisory services provided by the Manager and the Subadvisers, respectively.
 The Board also noted that the compensation paid to the Subadvisers is the responsibility and expense of the Manager, not the Fund.

 The Board received and considered information provided by Broadridge comparing the Contractual Management Fee and the Actual Management Fee and the Fund's total actual expenses with those of funds in both the relevant expense group and a broader group of funds, each selected by Broadridge based on classifications provided by Lipper.
 It was noted that while the Board found the Broadridge data generally useful, they recognized its limitations, including that the data may vary depending on the selection of the peer group.
-The Board also reviewed information regarding fees charged by the Manager and/or the Subadvisers to other U.S. clients investing primarily in an asset class similar to that of the Fund, including, where applicable, institutional separate and commingled accounts and retail managed accounts.
+The Board also reviewed information regarding fees charged by the Manager and/or the Subadvisers to other U.S. clients investing primarily in an asset class similar to that of the Fund, including, where applicable, institutional separate and commingled accounts, retail managed accounts, and third-party sub-advised funds.